Stowers Original Data Repository

 Use the following connection information to access data for this publication:

 The paper I am reading is based on a high-content screen, but I can find only information about some of the hits.

 The public version of the Stowers ODR contains all data that the corresponding author has determined to be necessary to support the published finding.
 If you feel that additional data should be available, please contact the corresponding author.

 Why do I find a reference to another database instead of the original data?

 Some types of data, e.g., proteomics data, which are traditionally deposited in specialized public databases, may be included by reference to the relevant publicly accessible databases.

 Do I need permission from the original author if I want to publish a paper based on data from the Stowers ODR?

 All data in the Stowers ODR is published data.
 Thus, the same rules that apply to data directly derived from publications apply.
 Please cite the original publication.
 The Institute encourages but does not require users who re-analyze or re-interpret the data to contact the generators of the original data.

 How do I cite the Stowers ODR?

 If you use data from the Stowers ODR, please cite the original publication.
 If you wish to refer to the Stowers ODR itself, please use “Stowers Original Data Repository, Stowers Institute for Medical Research, Kansas City, MO, USA”.
-If you would like to report about the Stowers Original Data Repository and need additional background information, please contact Kim Bland, Ph.D., Head of the Stowers Office of Science Communications.
+If you would like to report about the Stowers Original Data Repository and need additional background information, please contact Kimberly Bland, Head of Science Communications at Stowers.